Many people think hospital is the best place to have a baby, but this might not necessarily be the case. Read more about giving birth at home.

 However for a first baby, the same study found that for women and birthing parents (Brocklehurst et al; NICE, 2023):

-• There was a slightly increased chance of an unfavourable outcome for the baby, which could be from moderate to serious.
+- There was a slightly increased chance of an unfavourable outcome for the baby.

 A follow-up analysis found that all ages of low-risk women having a first birth had a higher chance of birth without intervention at home than in an obstetric unit.
-This higher chance decreased as women got older, with those over 40 having the smallest increased chance of vaginal birth at home (Birthplace in England research programme, 2015).
+This higher chance decreased as women got older, with those over 40 having the smallest increased chance of vaginal birth at home (Hollowell et al, 2015a).

-Planning a home birth was associated with a lower chance of unplanned caesarean birth, regardless of ethnicity (Birthplace in England research programme, 2015).
+Planning a home birth was associated with a lower chance of unplanned caesarean birth, regardless of ethnicity (Hollowell et al, 2015).

 'High-risk' pregnancies

-Those at ‘higher risk’ (who had a pre-existing medical condition) were more likely to transfer to hospital from a home birth, even when they'd had a baby before (Birthplace in England Research Programme, 2015).
+Those at ‘higher risk’ (who had a pre-existing medical condition) were more likely to transfer to hospital from a home birth, even when they'd had a baby before (Hollowell et al, 2015b).

-However, even if the pregnancy is more complicated, a positive outcome is more likely when planning a home birth rather than a hospital birth (Birthplace in England Research Programme, 2015).
+However, even if the pregnancy is more complicated, a positive outcome was more likely when planning a home birth rather than a hospital birth (Hollowell et al, 2015b).

-Babies of women who have ‘higher risk’ factors are more likely to be admitted to neonatal care if planning a hospital birth, rather than a home birth (Li et al, 2015).
+Babies of women who had ‘higher risk’ factors were more likely to be admitted to neonatal care if planning a hospital birth, rather than a home birth.
+However researchers couldn't say if this reflected real health differences, or because neonatal care is easier to access from hospital than home (Li et al, 2015).

 What might you need at a home birth?